On Dynamic Distributed Computing: NOW: Analysis

 \subsection{Evolution of the divergence}

-To summarize, we have seen that each time a cluster exchanges all of its nodes, as long as $l^2\tau(1+\epsilon)<1/2$, we obtain a majority of honest nodes with high probability in the resulting cluster.
+To summarize, we have seen that each time a cluster exchanges all of its nodes, as long as $\tau(1+\epsilon)<1/3$, we obtain more than two thirds of honest nodes whp in the resulting cluster.
 We now proceed by proving that in between two exchanges, this property also holds.
 To realize this, we focus on a specific cluster $C$ and consider a sequence of $s$ join and leave operations.

-When a join operation occurs at time step $t_i$, the cluster in which the new node is added is chosen uniformly at random, and then between $k/(l\log^2 N)$ and $kl\log^2 N$ nodes are exchanged with other nodes that are also chosen at random.
-A specific cluster $C$, has a probability $1/\#C_{t_i}$ to be chosen for both these two types of events.
-Similarly, for each leave operation, the cluster $C'$ from which the node has left exchanges between $k/(l\log^2 N)$ and $kl\log^2 N$ nodes with other clusters chosen at random, which results in $O(\log^2 N)$ exchanges.
-Afterwards, if a cluster was involved in an exchange of nodes with $C'$, then it also exchanges all its nodes.

-We now prove that if a cluster has been selected many times for performing a node exchange, then with high probability, it has been selected for a node insertion or a node exchange during a leave operation.
-We first analyze only sequences of join operations before extending it to sequence of join and leave operations.